jesperancinha/2Bornot2be/jee7/jee-apps/Readme.md

 ## Applications

+### jee-app-1-wildfly

 -   [jee-app-1-wildfly](jee-app-1-wildfly) - Pop stars list, music, lyrics and history - Java 8

+### jee-app-2-wildfly

--   [jee-app-2-wildfly](jee-app-2-wildfly) - Kitchen Herbs and History - Java 11 (coming soon...)
+-   [jee-app-2-wildfly (WAR application)](jee-app-2-wildfly) - Kitchen Herbs and History - Java 11 (coming soon...)
--   [jee-app-2-wildfly-adapter](jee-app-2-wildfly-adapter) - Kitchen Herbs and History - Java 11 - This is the adapter needed for the previous module. (coming soon...)
+-   [jee-app-2-wildfly-adapter (RAR adpter)](jee-app-2-wildfly-adapter) - Kitchen Herbs and History - Java 11 - This is the adapter needed for the previous module.
--   [jee-app-2-wildfly-lib](jee-app-2-wildfly-lib) - Kitchen Herbs and History - Java 11 - This is the library needed for the previous adapter. (coming soon...)
+-   [jee-app-2-wildfly-lib (JAR library)](jee-app-2-wildfly-lib) - Kitchen Herbs and History - Java 11 - This is the library needed for the previous adapter.

+### jee-app-3-wildfly

 -   [jee-app-3-wildfly](jee-app-3-wildfly) - A lesson on teeth health and the odd cases (coming soon...)

 ## References